GovTechSG/apex-cloud-auth/docs/dev/jwt-auth.md

 A commerical service such as [auth0](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-key-sets#:~:text=The%20JSON%20Web%20Key%20Set,signing%20JWTs%3A%20RS256%20and%20HS256.) may can help with the hosting of the JWKS keys.

+Do take note that if JWKS endpoint is specified, the user may need to validate that APEX has sufficient outwards connectivity to the JWKS endpoint and using [valid CA certificate authority](https://docs.developer.tech.gov.sg/docs/apex-cloud-troubleshooting-guide/docs/networking/networking-issues).

 ## Example of JWKS

 This is an example of a public JWKS with a JWK consisting of Endian coordinates of P-256 EC curve.
 Do note that the "d" coordinate is omitted as it will define the private key.